Introduction to Graded Motor Imagery: Reducing Phantom Limb Pain

 How does it work?
 The brain has "maps" of the body and when an amputation happens, those maps no longer match the sensory and motor signals from the body.
 This has been proposed as a primary cause of phantom limb pain.
 Research has shown that Graded Motor Imagery training techniques may allow the neural pathways that have been affected to return to how they were before the amputation.
 Because of this, it is theorized that using these techniques may assist with decreasing pain and improving control of the muscles that are used for operation of a myoelectric prosthesis.
 When regularly practiced, they have the potential to greatly improve the overall daily function of someone who has experienced an upper limb amputation.

 Consulting a therapist who is knowledgeable and experienced in using Graded Motor Imagery techniques and can help guide you through the three stages is recommended.
-If you would like help in finding an occupational or physical therapist to get started, please contact us.
+If you would like help in finding a clinical therapy specialist to get started, please contact us.

 Laterality reconstruction is essentially a training program that targets the neurologic connections between the brain and the missing limb by having you identify body (in this case arm/hand) images as either left or right.
 In this article, we will discuss laterality reconstruction.
 We have articles about the next stages, motor imagery and mirror therapy, if you're ready to learn more about those.